-Know Your ABGs - Arterial Blood Gases Explained
+Arterial Blood Gases (ABGs) Explained

-An ABG is one of the most commonly used tests to measure oxygenation and blood acid levels - two important measures of a patient’s clinical status and correct interpretation can lead to quicker and more accurate changes in the plan of care.
+An ABG is one of the most commonly used tests to measure oxygenation and blood acid levels - two important measures of a patient’s clinical status - and correct interpretation can lead to quicker and more accurate changes in the plan of care.
 It's commonly performed in the ICU and ER setting; however, ABGs can be drawn on any patient on any floor, depending on their diagnosis.

-Before learning how to analyze an ABG, it’s important to understand what exactly it is, the different components and their corresponding values, and how it differs from a Venous Blood Gas (VBG).
+Before learning how to analyze an ABG, it’s important to understand what exactly it is, the different components and their corresponding ABG values, and how it differs from a Venous Blood Gas (VBG).

 Once the blood is obtained, it is either sent to the hospital’s central lab for analysis or tested by the respiratory therapist on the unit’s blood gas analyzer.
 Most ICUs have one on the unit for a quick turnaround.